Muppet Babies (1984 TV series): Live performances

-For the live performances, professional dancers auditioned in New York City, Los Angeles, and Minneapolis to fill in roles.
-Once they were cast by the director and choreographer, they rehearsed in Minneapolis for up to 10 hours per day in three weeks.
-When the show toured, the production stage would be constructed with sets, properties, and lighting for four to seven hours.
-Once an engagement was done, the dancers were transported by a chartered bus.
-They had a travel day on each Monday and a day off on each Tuesday.
+Professional dancers auditioned in New York City, Los Angeles, and Minneapolis to fill in roles.
+Approximately 600 people auditioned for the live performances per year.
+The cast would rehearse in Minneapolis for up to 10 hours per day in three weeks.
+Andrew Carl Wilk, director of the live performances, stated that directing them from prerecorded voices to costumes and movements was difficult.
+The production stage would be constructed with sets, properties, and lighting for four to seven hours for each destination.
+The dancers were transported by a chartered bus on each Monday and had a day off on each Tuesday.
 When the tours ended, they traveled back to their homes across the United States six times.